HarryLovesCode/Vulkan-API-Book/chap06/chap06.md

 assert(presentModeCount >= 1);
 ```

-Now let's go ahead and call the function again with our `std::vector<VkPresentModeKHR>`:
+Now let's go ahead and call the function again with our `vector`:

 ```cpp
 std::vector<VkPresentModeKHR> presentModes(presentModeCount);